paulkienitz/SPARE/README.md

 ### Static Page AJAX to Replace Elements — a lightweight client-side library

 - *Release 1 was on March 24, 2015, under the terms of the Apache 2.0 license.*
-- *Release 2 is on October 16, 2019 — same terms.
-Adds simulateNavigation.*
+- *Release 2 was on October 16, 2019 — same terms.
+Added simulateNavigation.*
+- *Release 3 was on June 12, 2021 — same terms.
+Improved simulateNavigation.*

 SPARE is a small client-side AJAX framework which requires no server-side support.
 In fact, the case it’s optimized for is when the server provides only plain static HTML pages.
 It’s also super easy to use: you only need to call one method.